softnoesis/ShakeBug/README.md

 [[ShakeBugSDK sharedInstance] allowToReportBugByShakingMobile:YES]; // Default value YES
 ```

-11. When a crash occurs, the SDK will automatically share a screen recording of the last 20 seconds of the application.
+11. When a crash occurs, the SDK will automatically share a screen recording of the last 18-20 seconds of the application.
 If you pass false, it will not send the video with the crash report.
-By default, this is set to true.
+By default, this is set to false.
+So if you want video with your each crash report then you have to call this function with value true.

+Note: When you make screen recording enable fro crash then it might compromise little UI performance of app.
 ```swift
 // Swift
 ShakeBugSDK.sharedInstance.allowAutoCaptureScreenForCrashes(true) // Default value true